snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/retirement-microsoft-search-bing.md

 ## Edge address bar

 The Microsoft Edge for Business address bar will send users to work results on Microsoft365.com rather than Bing.com.
-Users of the address bar can also continue to find work-related documents, bookmarks, and people in suggested results.
-In short, much of the experience remains the same, but results are now on a Microsoft365.com page.
+Users of the address bar can continue to find work-related documents, bookmarks, and people in suggested results—clicking on these suggestions takes users to work results on Microsoft365.com.
+Users can also type "work" in the address bar, hit tab, then type in their work-related query to get work results on a Microsoft365.com page.

 ## Windows search box